hgyxbll/cheat/README.md

  `CHEAT_REPETITIONS` is reached.
 Its purpose is to make working with stochastic tests less of a hassle.

+Manually interrupting tests that have already failed can be achieved by calling `cheat_yield(void)` in the appropriate place.
+It must not be used outside test cases or compatible procedures, because it can only alter the control flow of the procedure it is called from.
+Here compatible procedures mean procedures that have the same type as `CHEAT_GET(name)` for any valid `name`.

 Tests need success conditions called assertions and those can be checked with `cheat_assert(bool expected)` or its logical complement `cheat_assert_not(bool unexpected)`.